Planet Name Generator

 - Use the slider to pick how many names to roll, then hit Generate.
 Don't like a batch?
 Roll again as many times as you want — and click any card to copy it to your clipboard.

-Each card also shows a real-format catalog designation — NGC, HD, Kepler, TESS and the rest — ready to drop straight into worldbuilding notes.
+Each card also shows a flavour line explaining what the world is actually like, a real-format catalog designation — NGC, HD, Kepler, TESS and the rest — and a setting-aware lore note, all ready to drop straight into worldbuilding notes.

 How Real and Fictional Planets Get Named